b-rodrigues/fput/manuscript/index.md

 # Chapter 1 Why this book?

+## 1.1 Important notice

+This book is still being written, some chapters are not finished yet, and there might be (there are) some typos.
+Don’t hesitate to write to me if you notice something weird.

+You can purchase a digital copy of this book at [leanpub](https://www.leanpub.com/fput).
+The version on Leanpub will not always be up-to-date, I only update it when I made very big changes (new chapters, etc).
+But once this book will be finished, both version are going to be the same.

-This short book serves to show how functional programming and unit testing can be useful for the task of data munging.
+This book serves to show how functional programming and unit testing can be useful for the task of data munging.
 This book is not an in-depth guide to functional programming, nor unit testing with R. If you want to have an in-depth understanding of the concepts presented in these books, I can’t but recommend Wickham ([2014](#ref-wickham2014)[a](#ref-wickham2014)), Wickham ([2015](#ref-wickham2015)) and Wickham and Grolemund ([2016](#ref-wickham2016)) enough.
 Here, I will only briefly present